codeballet/server-bionic/README.md

 The project assumption is that the server is installed on a virtual machine, configured with Vagrant and Virtualbox, on a Windows computer.

-The project, called `myapp`, is expected to be created under the default shared Vagrant directory `/vagrant`.
+The project, called `myapp`, is created under the default shared Vagrant directory `/vagrant`.

-In order to make the code and instructions easily transferrable to non-Vagrant servers, the configuration requirements of the `Vagrant` file are minimal.
+In order to make the code and instructions easily transferrable to non-Vagrant servers, the configuration of the `Vagrant` file is minimal.
 All installment of necessary packages are done manually.

 ## Create and configure a Vagrant virtual Machine
 Install Git, Vagrant and Virtualbox on your computer.
 Instructions can be found at the below links: